Trent Park: Camlet Moat

 Within the country park, close to the Hadley Road entrance, is a small moated isle known as Camlet Moat.
 The name has been abbreviated over the years from "Camelot", and it first appeared in local records in 1440.

-The moat is protected under the Ancient Monuments & Archaeological Areas Act 1979.
+The moat is protected as a scheduled monument.
 A survey of the area conducted between 1956 and 1958 attributes the site as the seat of habitation of Geoffrey de Mandeville during the reign of William the Conqueror.
 A 2019 report states that the "earliest documented reference to this site comes from the 14th century.
 There is also a documented fact that in May 1439 instructions were given to demolish the 'Manor of Camelot', suggesting there was a building on the site".
 Another source indicates that a lodge was located on this site, and demolished in 1429 and the materials sold to help pay for repairs to Hertford Castle.

 Sir Philip Sassoon conducted excavations in the 1920s and was reported to have found oak beams which formed the basis of a drawbridge, Roman shoes and daggers as well as mosaic tiles depicting a knight.
 The walls and foundations of a large stone building were also found.
 English Heritage refilled the excavations in 1999.

 The Historic England site states that the moat area was said to be a haunt of Dick Turpin in the 1700s.